TEACH Grant (Teacher Education Assistance for College and Higher Education)

 Due to the recent sequester effecting the Federal Government right now, the TEACH Grant program is now subject to an across-the-board budget cut.

-TEACH Grant awards made after March 1st, 2013 are now subject to a 12.6% reduction of the award amount the student would otherwise be eligible.
+TEACH Grant awards made after March 1st, 2013 are now subject to a 6.0% reduction of the award amount the student would have previously been eligible.

 To receive a TEACH Grant you must (1) Be a U.S. Citizen or eligible non-citizen.
 (2) Be enrolled as an undergraduate, or graduate student in a Master's program.
 (3) Be admitted to the UT Arlington College of Education and Health Professions and currently enrolled coursework that is necessary to begin a career in teaching.
 (4)Must achieve and maintain at least a 3.25 cumulative grade point average in UT Arlington cumulative GPA.
 (5) Sign a TEACH Grant Agreement to Serve . (https://teach-ats.ed.gov/ats/index.action)action